 Industry Guidelines For Intimacy On Stage And For Screen To Be Launched Tonight

-Equity President and New Zealander of the Year 2020, Jennifer Ward-Lealand, together with Equity board member, Tandi Wright, and in consultation with industry guilds and unions have been developing the guidelines over the last 2 years.
+Equity President and New Zealander of the Year 2020, Jennifer Ward-Lealand, together with Equity Vice-President , Tandi Wright, and in consultation with industry guilds and unions have been developing the guidelines over the last 2 years.

 “In 2015 after hearing of some very challenging, and in some cases dangerous experiences actors were having with intimate scenes, Equity gathered a panel of performers to share their experiences with members.
 It was from this event we created the first Equity Guidelines to Performing Nudity and Simulated Sex on Stage and Screen,” says Jennifer Ward-Lealand.